Oakhill

-Oakhill is a village in the Mendip district of Somerset, England, in Ashwick parish approximately 2.5 mi north of Shepton Mallet.
+Oakhill is a village in Somerset, England, in Ashwick parish approximately 2.5 mi north of Shepton Mallet.
 It lies between the A37 and the A367 (which is part of the ancient Fosse Way).
-Oakhill is today is mainly a commuter village of 0.4 sqmi in size, and is notable for former activities which including brewing.
+Oakhill is today mainly a commuter village of 0.4 sqmi in size, and is notable for former activities which including brewing.
 The village contains a Church of England primary school and a surgery, as well as a public house, the Oakhill Inn.

 Little London is the name given to a cluster of houses at the western end of the village.
 It is sometimes referred to by tradespeople etc. as a settlement in itself for the purpose of location, because of the elongated character of the village.